jinjunliu/notes/resources.md

 weight: 1
 ---

-This page shows some Python learning resources.
+This page shows some learning resources.

 ## Python basics